Foundation-For-Intentional-Community/Wordpress-Scripts/README.md

 stack exec directory-fix-coordinates -- --delete-private
 ```

-Some scripts have CLI arguments/flags to change their actions, use the `--help`
+Some scripts have a `--help` flag & some have CLI arguments/flags to change
-flag on any script to list their options:
+their actions.
+Use the `--help` flag on any script to list their options:

 ```sh
 $ stack exec subscriber-export -- --help